Road trips present unique challenges for packing food for snacks and meals.

 In this article, I’ll share some simple ideas for satisfying and energy-sustaining, shelf-stable snacks and meal ideas that work well for road trips.

-If you’re struggling with food ideas for road trips, these suggestions are perfect for helping with both pre-trip planning and on the fly meal ideas for mid-roadtrip meal planning.
+If you’re struggling with road trip food ideas, these suggestions are perfect for helping with both pre-trip planning and on-the-fly meal ideas for mid-road trip meal planning.

 Easy Meals & Snacks for Road Trips & Long Drives

 Fruit Salad with Apples, Bananas, and Canned Pineapple

 Bananas and apples are a staple for many travelers, but get boring quickly.
 Eating enough fresh fruits and vegetables can be really difficult on a road trip, which is why I feature them prominently on this list of ideas for road trip food.
 To make fruits more exciting, especially for kids and toddlers, consider pulling over and making a quick fruit salad.

 A fruit salad is a great road trip dessert that can be made with fruits that do well unrefrigerated like apples, bananas, mandarin oranges or clementines, and canned pineapple chunks.
 A squeeze of lemon or lime can tie this no-refrigeration-needed desert together as a refreshing and nutritious road trip salad.

 Ingredients: Apples, bananas, clementine or mandarin oranges, canned pineapple, lime, coconut, (and if you’re from the south, even marshmallows!)

 Supplies needed: paring knife, bowl, spoons